Living kidney donation

 However, only a very small number of people die in circumstances where their organs are suitable for transplant (fewer than 1% of the population) so there is always a shortage.

-A kidney from a living donor is also seen as the gold standard for transplants.
+Living kidney donation is also seen as the gold standard for transplants.
 The success rate for transplants from living donors is better than that for transplants from deceased donors, and they can also last many years longer.

 Kidney surgery from a living donor can also be planned for the best possible time for the donor, recipient, and surgical team.
 Surgeries involving a deceased donor can come at any time and place, and must usually happen immediately to have a chance at success.